9 Profiling memory-related problems

 Imagine trying to work at a tiny desk cluttered with files, snacks, and a cat that refuses to move.
 That’s what happens when an app mismanages memory—it chokes on its own inefficiency.
 If memory allocation isn’t optimized, the app slows down, struggles to perform, and eventually collapses under the weight of its own excess.
 Worst case?
 It crashes entirely, throwing a dramatic error message as its final words.

-Efficient memory management isn’t just about survival—it’s about performance.
+Efficient memory management isn’t just about survival but about performance.
 An app that uses memory wisely runs smoothly, avoiding unnecessary slowdowns and embarrassing system meltdowns.
 So, unless you want your app to be that colleague who takes up all the meeting time and then forgets their point, it’s time to manage memory like a pro.